-The Scheme is supported by the Responsible Bodies (Employers) covenant, because this ultimately underwrites investment risk and funding risk.
+The Scheme is supported by the participating Employers covenant, because this ultimately underwrites investment risk and funding risk.
 A detailed covenant assessment is undertaken to coincide with each triennial valuation.
-This includes assessment of financial strength and security and stress testing the ongoing viability of Responsible Bodies under various economic scenarios.
-Between valuations the Board undertakes pro-active engagement with responsible bodies, encourages all Responsible Bodies to inform the Board of relevant matters that may affect their covenant, and draws on information available to other NCIs (National Church Institutions) on the financial health of responsible bodies.
+This includes assessment of financial strength and security and stress testing the ongoing viability of funders under various economic scenarios.
+Between valuations the Board undertakes pro-active engagement with Responsible Bodies (employers), encourages all responsible bodies to inform the Board of relevant matters that may affect their covenant, and draws on information available to other NCIs (National Church Institutions) on the financial health of Responsible Bodies.
 The Trustee has considered the impact of geopolitical uncertainty and the economic climate has had on the Responsible Bodies and is satisfied that there was no material deterioration in the overall employer covenant and the employers can continue to support the Scheme for the foreseeable future.